eyereasoner/eye/documentation/command_line.md

 or, one of the more advanced inputs:

 - `--n3p <uri>` : the path or URL to a N3P prolog file (that can be generated with the `--intermediate` flag)
+- `--n3p-output` : request the output serialized as N3P prolog
 - `--proof <uri>` : the path or URL to N3 proof lemmas

 Data inputs can be repeated.
 For instance, to provide a local and a remote N3 input and one Turtle input one can pass as command line arguments: